hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 ### To be resolved before implementing:
 - The multi-repository sidebar remote_conf.py file is a little hacky.
 Is there a better way to create a shared sidebar?
 - Are there any disadvantages to mixing `.rst` and `.md` files within the same documentation solution?
     - `.rst` directives are powerful, and these files make for good index files.
-Markdown is easier for most contributors to use, and will be good for documenting most features.
-I don't have a problem using both.
+Markdown is easier for most contributors to use, and will be good for documenting most features. we don't have a problem using both.
 Does anyone else have a problem with it?